eleciawhite/making-embedded-systems/Ch9_Debugging/README.md

 [Profiling Firmware on Cortex-M](https://interrupt.memfault.com/blog/profiling-firmware-on-cortex-m) from Interrupt provides an code to create a sample Profiling with GBD and awk on a Cortex-M processor.
 (It also shows other profiling methods.)

 ## Linker Files
-Here is an [excellent and through post about linker files](https://mcyoung.xyz/2021/06/01/linker-script/).
-I also recommend [The most thoroughly commented linker script (probably)](
-)

-Miguel Young de la Sota’s post about [Everything You Never Wanted to Know About Linker Script](https://mcyoung.xyz/2021/06/01/linker-script/) is an excellent post about linker files.
+Miguel Young de la Sota’s post about [Everything You Never Wanted to Know About Linker Script](https://mcyoung.xyz/2021/06/01/linker-script/) is an excellent and thorough post about linker files.
 Another great resource is Thea Flowers’ post on [the most thoroughly commented linker script (probably)](https://blog.thea.codes/the-most-thoroughly-commented-linker-script/).
 Finally, Phillip Johnston’s [Linker-Generated Variables in Libc](https://embeddedartistry.com/lesson/linker-generated-variables-in-libc/) shows how to use and set linker variables.